 Transfer to a 4-year college

-Is your goal to earn a bachelor's degree (or beyond)?
-Our Direct Transfer Agreement (DTA) associate degrees allow you to complete your first 90 credits at SPSCC and then transfer to a 4-year school in Washington as a college junior!
+Is your goal to earn your bachelor's degree?
+Direct Transfer Agreement (DTA) associate degrees let you to complete your first 90 credits at SPSCC and then transfer to a 4-year school in Washington as a college junior.

 DTAs are a convenient and affordable way to pay for college and earn a bachelor's degree.